-Examples of crisis situations, as well as situations that will not be considered are provided for you on pages three through four of this document
+Examples of crisis situations, as well as situations that will not be considered are provided for you below.

-If the request is approved a check will be issued to the employee and the initiating office (Warden, Circuit Administrator or Central Office Director) will be notified of the final decision via email.
+If the request is approved a check will be issued to the employee and the initiating office (Regional Director, Warden, Circuit Administrator, or Central Office Bureau Chief) will be notified of the final decision via email.

 The Corrections Foundation, based on knowledge they receive from the Employee Assistance Request Form, will make a determination of critical emergency need and level of assistance available for each situation.

 Please complete the entire form, including an estimate or actual out-of-pocket medical bills and leave balances.
 Any incomplete forms will be returned to the initiator to complete.